Oladeji-Okuns/ansible-config-mgt/README.md

 ## Project Overview

 This project aims to leverage Ansible for automating configuration management tasks.
-By utilizing Ansible's powerful automation capabilities, we can streamline our processes and enhance the efficiency of our operations.
+By utilizing Ansible's powerful automation capabilities, we can streamline our processes and enhance the efficiency of our operations...